gvwilson/sdxjs/module-bundler/index.md

 ```

 *There is no general solution to this problem*
-other than actually running the code to see what it does.
+other than running the code to see what it does.
 If you would like to understand why not,
 and learn about a pivotal moment in the history of computing,
 we highly recommend <cite>Petzold2008</cite>.

 </div>

-To get all of the dependencies our bundle needs
+To get all of the dependencies a bundle needs
 we need to find the <span g="transitive_closure">transitive closure</span> of the entry point's dependencies,
 i.e.,
-find the set that includes the requirements of the requirements of our requirements and so on.
+the requirements of the requirements and so on recursively.
 Our algorithm for doing this uses two sets:
 `pending`,
 which contains the things we haven't looked at yet,